lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     dynamics and grand canonical Monte Carlo simulations to compute the adsorption of water molecules in a cracked silica material.

+..  container:: justify

-    This tutorial illustrates the use of the grand canonical ensemble in molecular simulation, an open ensemble in which the number of molecules or atoms is not constant.
+    This tutorial illustrates the use of the grand canonical ensemble in molecular simulation, an open ensemble in which the number of atoms within the simulation box is not constant.
+    When using the grand canonical ensemble, it is possible to impose the chemical potential (or pressure, or fugacity) of a given fluid in a nanoporous structure.

 .. include:: ../../contact/recommand-lj.rst

 .. include:: ../../contact/needhelp.rst

+.. include:: ../../contact/2Aug2023.rst

 Generation of the silica block
 ==============================